Pasechneek/first-time-ubuntu-setup-php/README.md

 find the downloaded installer archive

+write in the terminal:

-write in terminal sudo apt install
+sudo apt install

 then grab and drug the installation archive to the terminal to get something like this